anand-sharan/big-data-challenge/README.md

     Number of unpaid reviews 40471
-    Number of unpaid five star reviews 15663 Percantage of paid reviews that are five stars 38.7%
+    Number of unpaid five star reviews 15663 Percentage of unpaid reviews that are five stars 38.7%

+## Conclusion